bioperl/bioperl-live/INSTALL-WIN.md

 Windows-specific bugs were fixed in more recent versions 1.6.923 and 1.6.924.
 Please install using the CPAN instructions below.

-4 CPAN for Strawberry Perl and ActivePerl
+# CPAN for Strawberry Perl and ActivePerl

-Both CPAN and manual methods ultimately need the accessory compiling program MinGW, which incorporates the necessary tools like dmake and gcc.
+Both CPAN and manual methods ultimately need the accessory compiling program MinGW, which incorporates the necessary tools like `dmake` and `gcc`.
 MinGW comes by default with Strawberry Perl, but must it be installed through PPM for ActivePerl (CPAN will display a warning if not present).
 Also, CPAN need to be upgraded to >= v1.81, [Module::Build](https://metacpan.org/pod/Module::Build)